Mommy Nearest names The Strong one of the top 20 best family museums in the United States.

 The Strong receives a grant of $500,000 from the William and Sheila Konar Foundation to assist with the construction of two state-of-the art classrooms and a garden for the museum’s Woodbury School.

-Democrat and Chronicle readers name The Strong museum Rochester’s Choice for best museum for the 16th consecutive year.
+Democrat and Chronicle readers name The Strong museum the gold standard for indoor amusement in Rochester.

 The Strong and Google Arts & Culture launch the online exhibit A Brief History of Women in Gaming: The 1980s to highlight some of the influential women who designed, created, marketed, sold, and wrote about video games.

 The National Toy Hall of Fame names the inductees for 2018: Uno, pinball, and Magic 8 Ball.

 City Newspaper readers name The Strong museum Rochester's best local family-friendly attraction.

 Curator Shannon Symonds moderates a panel discussion with video game and musical professionals after the Rochester Philharmonic Orchestra's Final Fantasy: Distant Worlds concert.

 The Strong’s National Toy Hall of Fame names the 12 finalists for 2018: American Girl dolls, chalk, Chutes & Ladders, Fisher-Price Corn Popper, Magic 8 Ball, Masters of the Universe, pinball, sled, tic-tac-toe, Tickle Me Elmo, Tudor Electric Football, and Uno.